ekonda/kutana/docs/index.rst

 Plugins
 -------

-Main functionality for your applications are providee by plugins: they can add commands, process and preprocess messages, e.t.c.
+Main functionality for your applications are provided by plugins: they can add commands, process and preprocess messages, e.t.c.

 Below your can find example of simple plugin `echo.py` (that should